 When the mountains call, answer it by joining an organized Triglav Tour.
-In summer or winter, families, first-timers or avid mountaineers can enjoy hiking, climbing and sleeping in mountain huts before standing on the very roof of Slovenia.
+In summer or winter, families, first-timers, or avid mountaineers can enjoy hiking, climbing, and sleeping in mountain huts before standing on the very roof of Slovenia.

 You must have noticed by now that Slovenes are incredibly keen on outdoor activities.
 Besides skiing and cycling, hiking is what most of the population does during their free time.
-And who could possibly blame them.
+And who could possibly blame them?
 With such diverse terrain and tranquil surroundings literally at everyone’s doorstep, trekking up hills, through forests and highland pastures, over mountain ridges and alongside Europe’s cleanest rivers is a given.

 Slovenia has over 10,000 km of marked mountain trails.
 When climbing Mt.
 Triglav seems slightly too challenging, then opting for a less exhilarating variant is certainly a doable option.
-Undemanding yet picturesque beyond belief, hiking trails in the Triglav National Park promise astounding nature, miraculous views and lovely wildlife.
+Undemanding yet picturesque beyond belief, hiking trails in the Triglav National Park promise astounding nature, miraculous views, and lovely wildlife.

-From ascending the highest easily climbable mountain or strolling across high mountain pastures dotted with grazing cattle and autochthonous shepherds’ villages, to scaling via ferrata routes or visiting the most astonishing Alpine lakes in the wilderness while staying overnight in authentic mountain huts – there’s definitely a hiking quest out there with your name on it.
+From ascending the highest easily climbable mountain or strolling across high mountain pastures dotted with grazing cattle and autochthonous shepherds’ villages, to scaling via Ferrata routes or visiting the most astonishing Alpine lakes in the wilderness while staying overnight in authentic mountain huts – there’s definitely a hiking quest out there with your name on it.

 The 138-km Soča River is an Alpine beauty that winds and carves its way from the heart of the Julian Alps down to the Karst region.
 It springs to the surface in the scenic Trenta Valley in north-western Slovenia, passing the towns of Bovec, Kobarid, Tolmin, Nova Gorica (where it’s crossed by the famous Solkan Bridge), and Gorizia, before flowing into the Adriatic Sea.

 The Soča gets its amazing colours from its pure limestone bedrock.
 It’s one of the few rivers in the world that retains this magical colour throughout its course.
-The Soča and its valley were the stage of bloody WWI battles, while its sexy scenery was the location of several scenes from the 2007 film The Chronicles of Narnia: Prince Caspian.
+The Soča and its valley were the stages of bloody WWI battles, while its sexy scenery was the location of several scenes from the 2007 film The Chronicles of Narnia: Prince Caspian.